danger

 For example: The Auditor’s Office may consider violations that occur in multiple quarters to be continuous and therefore an aggravating factor.

-4. Whether the violation appears to be willful (characterized primarily by purposeful acts of commission or omission).
-The Auditor's Office's determination regarding whether a violation is willful will be based on relevant circumstances and available records.
+4. Whether the violation appears to have been made knowingly.
+Determinations of whether violations are knowing may be based on relevant circumstances and available records.

 5. Whether individuals and entities involved were offered or received training regarding the lobbying entity regulation program’s requirements within the previous year.

-6. The individual or entity's level of cooperation during the investigation, including providing relevant and timely information as requested.
+6. The individual or entity’s level of cooperation during the investigation, including providing relevant, complete, and timely information as requested.

 7. Any other applicable factors the Auditor’s Office deems relevant.

-1. Civil penalties are payable to the City of Portland Auditor's Office, and must be paid:
+1. Civil penalties are payable to the City of Portland Auditor’s Office and are due no later than 30 days after the decision described in Section J becomes final.

 1. Any person or entity against whom a civil penalty has been assessed under Code Section 2.12.120 may request reconsideration.

-1. The request for reconsideration must be in writing and received by the City Auditor within 10 business days of the date of the written decision described in Section (D)(S).
+1. The request for reconsideration must be in writing and received by the City Auditor within 10 business days of the date of the written decision described above in Section (D)(4).

 2. Supporting information may be included with the request for reconsideration.

-4. Upon reconsideration, the City Auditor may affirm, withdraw, or modify the written decision and/or adjust the amount of the civil penalty, in the City Auditor's discretion.
+3. Upon reconsideration, the City Auditor may affirm, withdraw, or modify the written decision and/or adjust the amount of the civil penalty, in the City Auditor’s discretion.
+The City Auditor will issue a written determination on the petition for reconsideration within 45 calendar days.

-5. The City Auditor's decision on reconsideration becomes final on the day it is issued, and is the final decision on behalf of the City.
-The City Auditor's decision on reconsideration may be appealed by writ of review to the Multnomah County Circuit Court, as provided in ORS 34.010-34.100.
+6. The final decision may be appealed by writ of review to the Multnomah County Circuit Court, as provided in ORS 34.010 34.100.

 J. Cost Recovery

-1. Recoverable costs of enforcement of Code Chapter 2.12 to the Auditor's Office may include but are not limited to City Attorney's Office costs, outside attorney's fees, and administrative costs to the Auditor's Office.
+1. Recoverable costs of enforcement of Code Chapter 2.12 to the Auditor’s Office may include but are not limited to attorney’s fees, court costs, and administrative costs.

-2. All moneys received in civil penalties for violations of Code Chapter 2.12 must be paid to the City Auditor.
+2. All moneys received in civil penalties for violations of Code Chapter 2.12 must be paid to the City Auditor and will be credited to the City’s General Fund.

 Questions about this administrative rule may be directed to the Lobbying Regulations and Political Consulting Reporting Program.